Female Sterilisation

 Risks and Complications

 While female sterilisation is considered permanent, it may be possible to reverse the procedure in some cases.
-However, reversal is not always successful and may depend on various factors, including the type of sterilisation method used and the individual's overall health.
+However, reversal is not always successful and may depend on various factors, including the type of procedure used and the length of time since the original surgery.

 If you have any feedback, please get in touch.